Resources for Parent Support & Education – Burnaby/Lower Mainland

 Please find below a list of organizations (in alphabetical order) that provide education and support for families who have children with disabilities and which are convenient to families who live in Burnaby.
 Some of these resources or events may be available both in-person or on-line from the comfort of your own home (using tele-conferencing or by downloading documents or web-casts).

-Autism Community Training (ACT): ACT provides a province-wide information and referral service and ongoing training to support individuals with Autism Spectrum Disorders and their families.
+Autism Community Training (ACT): ACT provides a province-wide information and ongoing training to support individuals with Autism Spectrum Disorders and their families.
 As well as facilitating live events in locations around the province, ACT has a library of on-line videos you can watch for free (log-in is required).

 Autism Society of British Columbia: The Society has on-line listing of resources for families and individuals and supports a Burnaby Parent Support Group.
 You can find contact information on the Burnaby group facilitator at the site under Community Groups.

 bc211: bc211 is a nonprofit organization that specializes in providing free information and referral regarding community, government and social services in BC.
 Help line services include 211, the Alcohol and Drug Information and Referral Service (ADIRS), the Problem Gambling Help Line, VictimLink BC, and the Youth Against Violence Line.

 Burnaby Association for Community Inclusion (BACI): BACI hosts a social music group for young children and their families, a Chinese parent support group, a self-advocate education and social group as well as occasional educational workshops for families and caregivers.

 Burnaby Infant Development Program: IDP serves children from birth to three years old who live in Burnaby and are at risk for, or who already have, a delay in development.
 All our programs are “family centered.”
 This means that you, the parents, decide on what kind of support you need.